JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 ### `hidden`
 {#intellijPlatform-publishing-hidden}

-Publish the plugin update and mark it as hidden to prevent public release after approval.
+Publish the plugin update and mark it as hidden to prevent public visibility after approval.

 {style="narrow"}
 Type